iDoc1/Music-Genre-Neural-Network/README.md

 ## Background
 The purpose of this project was to give myself hands-on experience developing and training a neural network.
-I began my journey into neural networks by working my way through the textbook "Practical Deep Learning" by Ron Kneusel (which I believe is an excellent introduction to the world of deep learning).
-In order to solidify my skills, I used the knowledge gained from this textbook to start my own deep learning project.
+I began my journey into neural networks by working my way through the textbook "Practical Deep Learning" by Ron Kneusel.
+In order to solidify my skills, I used the knowledge gained from this textbook to start my own deep learning project, which is where the idea for this project started.

 For this project I decided to use the GTZAN dataset to train a model that can classify songs by their genre.
 This dataset is very popular and easily accessible, but it does have limitations, which I'll describe later on.
 The